RandyMustache/XMLParser/README.md

 Just export your slide notes to XML in Captivate, then open them in this program, click display text and you'll have usable text to work with.

+Notes on a new slide will appear as a new line breaked paragraph in the application.
+Visually dividing each slide.

 ###Contributions
 Please contribute if you find this useful.
 I'm still a novice, and getting my head around git, but I'll do my best.